Kalyn’s Kitchen Picks: Kirkland Basil Pesto

 Chicken Pesto Salad is also quick and delicious for a salad that can be made with leftover chicken and this is perfect to make with rotisserie chicken with it’s too hot to cook.

-Low-Carb Baked Chicken Stuffed with Pesto and Cheese is another combination with pesto and chicken that’s been hugely popular.
+Baked Chicken Stuffed with Pesto and Cheese is another combination with pesto and chicken that’s been hugely popular, and this is great for a special low-carb meal.

 Roasted Summer Squash with Pesto and Parmesan is another favorite of mine.